rhysstever/Eona/Nations/Yhorian Empire.md

 The approved deities of the Yhorian Empire include: Eona the Creator, Atal the Shining One, Unus the All-Knowing, Ovaira the Lifebringer, Thoros the Ultimate Judge, Meralin the Wild Sorcerer, and Vhord the Warrior.

 ## Goals
--
+- Support the Yhorian Empire so its citizens can prosper
-- Expand the Yhorian rule to all
+- Expand the Yhorian rule
 - Give back to the royal family

 ## Relationships